Learn-Apache-Spark/SparkML/README.md

 Solution folder containes the solution for the exercise.

 It's recommend to have both in your Jupyter environment before course starts.

+# License:
+This is part of an Online Course for Learning Spark ML with PySpark.
+If you would like to use it not as part of the online course, please contact me on [Twitter](https://twitter.com/AdiPolak).